mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 `helm install jenkins jenkins/jenkins -n jenkins --version 3.3.21 -f values.yaml --dry-run | less`{{execute}}

+### A trick for when you don't have Helm in all machines:

 **Did you notice how you were able to see all the resources that were going to be created in your Kubernetes cluster when you added the `--dry-run` command (pod, secret, ConfigMap, etc)?**

 An easier way to see the actual resources is to use `helm template`.
 This command can give you one file with all the resources needed to install the application.
-This is useful in cases where the Helm client is no available in the machine that is connected to your Kubernetes cluster and you can just run `kubectl apply -f $file_created_by_helm_template` :

 `helm template jenkins jenkins/jenkins -n jenkins --version 3.3.21 -f values.yaml --dry-run > resources.yaml`{{execute}}

 Take a look at the `resources.yaml` file in VSCode and see all the resources that Helm will install for you.
+This is useful in cases where the Helm client is no available in the machine that is connected to your Kubernetes cluster and you can just install the application by using `kubectl apply -f resources.yaml`.

+### Going back to our installation with values file:

-Now let's install Jenkins with the `values.yaml` file:
+In our case, we don't need helm template as we have Helm access so let's install Jenkins with the `values.yaml` file:

 `helm install jenkins jenkins/jenkins -n jenkins --version 3.3.21 -f values.yaml`{{execute}}

+### Verifying application is running:

 Also, you can see if the pod is running: